 The acceleration of machine learning is attributable to

-many factors: one being Moore’s law which predicted that chip performance in computers would double every year.
+many factors: one being Moore’s law which predicted that chip performance in computers would double every one to two years.
 That prediction has mostly held true and also impacted every aspect of technological innovation.
 We see that today in the smart phones most of us use daily.
 These magical devices hold millions of times more power than the combined computing power of the computers that NASA used in 1969, the year the first man set foot on the moon.

 Technology is obviously a key driver that has gotten us to where we are today.
 We can now process enormous data sets and store them at reasonable prices in the cloud.
 Data which would have taken weeks to process previously, is now processed by algorithms to develop invaluable insights in an instant.
 We have made enormous advances in this field just in the past few years that are already enriching our daily lives.
 So let’s take a moment to examine each of the different facets of machine learning and how they’ve contributed to how we live today.

 What is Machine Learning

 Let’s start with a definition of machine learning.
 This is software that improves over time through an algorithm (or computer program) that identifies patterns in data and then predicts similar patterns in new data, learning how to make better decisions in real time without human intervention to deliver better outcomes more consistently.

 - Amazon’s personalized recommendations which take your data and learn your preferences over time, serving recommendations that make sense specifically for you.